tobyhodges/pangenomics-python-workbench/episodes/04-plotting.md

 </a>

-Notice that if you are not in colab or Jupyter notebook, but in stand-alone Python you will need plt.show() to display the plot.
+Notice that if you are not in colab or Jupyter Notebook, but in stand-alone Python you will need plt.show() to display the plot.
 ~~~
 plt.show()